-General settings and malfunction diagnostics settings of Kaspersky Embedded Systems Security establish the general operating conditions for the application.
-These settings allow you to control the number of working processes used by Kaspersky Embedded Systems Security, enable recovery of Kaspersky Embedded Systems Security tasks after an abnormal termination, maintain the log, enable creation of dump files of Kaspersky Embedded Systems Security processes after abnormal termination, and configure other general settings.
+General settings and malfunction diagnostics settings for Kaspersky Security for Windows Server establish general operating conditions.
+These settings allow you to control the number of working processes used by the application, enable recovery of Kaspersky Security for Windows Server tasks after an abnormal termination, maintain the log, enable creation of dump files of Kaspersky Security for Windows Server processes after abnormal termination, and configure other general settings.